tldr-pages/tldr/pages/windows/pipwin.md

 `pipwin uninstall {{package_name}}`

-- Download only (to a specific directory if provided):
+- Download a package to a specific directory:

 `pipwin download --dest={{path/to/directory}} {{package_name}}`